dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

 environments and configurations.
 Each of these user scenarios has its own requirements and challenges.

-The Tempest test suite currently can be executed using any testr-compatable runner.
+Currently, the Tempest test suite can be executed using any testr-compatable runner.
 While this allows for some flexibility, it does not provide a consistent experience for consumers of Tempest.
-In addition, because these test runners are in no way specific to Tempest any items that are domain specific (such as configuration) must be performed out-of-band using shell scripts or other means.
+In addition, because these test runners are in no way specific to Tempest any, items that are domain specific (such as configuration) must be performed out-of-band using shell scripts or other means.